top of page

 Gregory Ould, Founder

-While walking out of a movie theater in downtown Vancouver on a chilly October night in 2006, Gregory Ould noticed a man lying in an alcove at the side of a building.
+While walking out of a movie theatre in downtown Vancouver on a chilly October night in 2005, Gregory Ould noticed a man lying in an alcove at the side of a building.
 Ould went up to the man, whose appearance looked weathered and rough, and asked the man if there was anything that he could do to help him out.
 Expecting he would ask for money, cigarettes, or coffee, Greg wasn't prepared for what the man did say to him.

 “I could use a blanket…

-to survive the night.
+to survive the night.”

 “I could use a blanket to survive the night”.
 This sentence from a stranger, a man without a home, cold and alone, changed the course of my life and with it, the lives of my family and so many Canadians and other citizens around the world.

-Every November (other than 2020 due to the COVID Pandemic) we host North America’s largest blanket drive called Blanket BC’s “Drive on the Line”.
-It’s our annual winter campaign (10 years strong) that takes place over two-days at my regular place of work, the Canada Line (a transit system that takes passengers from Richmond to Vancouver).
-We utilize 8 of the busiest stations by setting up large bins where the travelling public drops off their monetary donations and items of warmth and are met and greeted by over 175 of our amazing Warmth Warriors (name given by the late Stan Lee) and Blanketeers; our version of volunteers.
+Every November (excluding 2020 and 2021 due to the COVID Pandemic), we host North America's largest blanket drive called Blanket BC's "Drive on the Line."
+This annual winter campaign, now in its 13th year, spans two days at my workplace, the Canada Line, a transit system connecting Richmond to Vancouver.
+We set up large bins at our busiest stations, where the public generously drops off monetary donations and warm items.
+They are greeted by over 200 of our dedicated "Warmth Warriors" (as affectionately named by the late Stan Lee) and "Blanketeers," our version of volunteers.